Surrendering to the Kiln: Ceramic Artist Sarah Wells Rolland & The Village Potters Clay Center

 SWR: It did.
 So I was creative as a child and I did ballet, I played the guitar, I played the piano, I did stained glass, I crocheted like a crazy person.
 Then I went off to college the first time and I thought I’d go to law school and become a lawyer.
 And just shortly into that pursuit, I thought, oh, I don't think I want to do that.
 So I left college after two years and hit the road with my now husband and I discovered that clay program while I was kind of young and just philandering around.
 This is not my personality but it happened to me, and when I went into that studio and looked around, I knew deep in my spirit that this was what I was going to do, and I hadn't even touched the clay yet!
 And then I did it, and that’s all I’ve done.
 I went to school for two years and it has been a full-time job ever since.

-A whole lot of joy has come in my life because I was able to for many, many years be a maker.
+A whole lot of joy has come in my life because I was able for many, many years to be a maker.
 And I love projects even like this rebuild.
 There’s a disaster, there’s work, and then there’s going to be a completion, and that’s like making a pot.
 You have this messy ball of clay, you shape it into something, you go through all the stages and processes of it, we surrender it to our kiln, and then there’s completion.
 My personality is project-oriented.
 So I've really been in the element that I believe I was designed for.

 ECS: How does hope work for you?
 And how is it related to this broader work you're doing, your creative work, and your collaborative work?